lalomorales22/penguins/docs/cli/onboard.md

 ---
 summary: "CLI reference for `penguins onboard` (interactive onboarding wizard)"
 read_when:
-  - You want guided setup for gateway, workspace, auth, channels, and skills
+  - You want guided setup for gateway, workspace, auth, browser access, and skills
 title: "onboard"
 ---